 When an end user wants to use the UDPN network, it must first go through an onboarding process with the respective customer IT system.
 The IT system may need to conduct the KYC as per their business requirements or local regulations.
 When a transaction is initiated, the transaction request is sent from the IT system to the Business Node and subsequently to the Validator Node.
 This transaction message only contains DIDs, currency types, amounts and scrambled wallet/account numbers (optional).
 When the transaction reaches Transaction Node, the scrambled account numbers will be decrypted and the transaction is then submitted to the currency system along with KYC information if needed.

-If the currency system doesn’t require KYC, for example as with public chain-based stablecoins, no KYC will be processed on the UDPN and the transaction will go through the value chain without any KYC.
 In those instances where the currency systems do require KYC, the Business Node will collect the required KYC data from the business IT Systems and save it into the Business Node’s private storage.
 The amount of KYC information provided by the Business Node is dependent on the requirements of the respective currency system.
 The Transaction Node fetches the encrypted KYC information from the Business Node and subsequently passes it onto the currency system.
 The currency system decrypts the KYC information and validates whether or not the user satisfies the requirement, before completing the transaction.

 In the case of a swap between two currencies, should the beneficiary’s currency system require the sender’s KYC, the UDPN would require the Business Node to also authorise the receiver’s Transaction Node to access the KYC.
 If the currency used were an unregulated stablecoin not requiring any KYC checks, then the transaction would not be available on the UDPN.